- Thirty Major Rivals of Slavic Brides' Santa Claus

 14. Święty Mikołaj, Poland

 Santa Claus can be considered as one of the symbols of globalization.
-In many countries, a fabulous New Year and Christmas characters preserved only their traditional names, but their appearance has become Americanized and more and more like the face of Santa Claus.
+In many countries, fabulous New Year and Christmas characters preserved only their traditional names, but their appearance has become Americanized and more and more like the face of Santa Claus.

 Traditional national characters: